CSCfi/csc-user-guide/docs/data/sensitive-data/vk-srd-a-billing.md

 !!!
 Note
     Please note that all content within the services will be permanently deleted 90 days after the project is closed, and once deleted, it cannot be restored or recovered.

-## Restricted service access when billing units have been consumed

-When all billing units in your CSC project have been consumed, SD Desktop service usage will be limited: all running virtual Desktops will be automatically paused, and it will not be possible to access their content.
-No data is deleted when the total amount of billing units is zero or negative.

-You will receive a notification via email, and you can regain access to your virtual Desktop by following these steps:

-1- Please apply for additional billing units using the MYCSC portal (to obtain a positive saldo);
-2- Log in to SD Desktop and restart the virtual Desktop.
-For more guidance, see intructions in the service [user guide](../../data/sensitive-data/sd_desktop.md#pausing-or-restarting-a-virtual-desktop).